getaxonflow/axonflow-sdk-typescript/QUICKSTART.md

 const axonflow = AxonFlow.sandbox('demo-key');
 ```

-For production, get your key from:
+For production, contact sales@axonflow.com to get your API key.
-- TravelCo: `demo-key`
-- FinTech: `demo-key`
-- Others: Contact sales@axonflow.com

 ## 3. Add to Your Code (3 minutes)